NixOS/nixpkgs/doc/builders/packages/opengl.section.md

 OpenGL support varies depending on which hardware is used and which drivers are available and loaded.

-Broadly, we support both GL vendors: Mesa and nVidia.
+Broadly, we support both GL vendors: Mesa and NVIDIA.

 ## NixOS Desktop